Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

+But there is still a slightly more complicated possibility: this is similar to what is depicted in Figure \ref{figure7}, but with a different possible positioning of the lozenge in the adjacent block: specifically it could be that the lozenge is not an end element of the block, but rather it is in the middle.
+In that case there is an even number of $(1,3)$ quadrilaterals before the lozenge, and an even number of quadrilaterals after the lozenge.
+An example of this is given in Figure \ref{figure4}, as described before, the stable adjacent block $\cB$ contained in this block is such that $\cB$ has 2 $(1,3)$ quadrilaterals $C_1, C_2$, then a lozenge $C_3$, then 4 more $(1,3)$ quadrilaterals $C_4, \cdots, \C_7$.

 \begin{convention} There is non uniqueness involved in the objects obtained in the limiting process above: the lozenge $C_1$ is uniquely determined, and so is the union $C_2 \cup C_3$ (including the common boundary side).
 This union is a $(2,2)$ ideal quadrilateral which is not a lozenge.
-It can be split in uncountably many ways as a union of $(1,3)$ ideal quadrilaterals.
+It can be split in uncountably many ways as a union of two $(1,3)$ ideal quadrilaterals.
 In other words, the orbit $\beta"$ is not uniquely determined by the limiting process.
-We will do the following: using $\wlu(\alpha'), \wlu(\beta)$ and the stable leaf $S$ entirely contained in $\partial (C_2 \cup C_3)$, Proposition shows that $S$ is periodic, and it has a unique periodic orbit $\nu$ in it.
+We will do the following: using $\wlu(\alpha'), \wlu(\beta)$ and the stable leaf $S$ entirely contained in $\partial (C_2 \cup C_3)$, Theorem \ref{nonsep} shows that $S$ is periodic, and it has a unique periodic orbit $\nu$ in it.
 As a convention we will always choose the splitting of $(C_2 \cup C_3)$ to that $\beta"$ is the periodic orbit $\nu$ in $S$.
 This convention will always be used throughout the article whenever we express a $(2,2)$ ideal quadrilateral which is not a lozenge as a union of two $(1,3)$ ideal quadrilaterals. \end{convention}

-Our next goal is to show that this is the most complicated possibility for the limit, the other two being a single lozenge, or an adjacent chain of lozenges.
-This will be a crucial ingredient in our analysis.
-We first need a technical result:
+Our next goal is to show that these are the only possibilities for the limit of lozenges.
+This will be a crucial ingredient in the proof of the results of this article.

-\begin{lemma} Suppose that $\Phi$ is an Anosov flow so that for any leaf $E$ of $\wls$ (or $\wlu$) the set of leaves non separated from $E$ in $\wls$ (or $\wlu$) is finite.
-In addition suppose that $\Phi$ is not orbitally equivalent to a suspension Anosov flow.
-Then there is no product open set $Q$ in $\oo$ so that the boundary of $Q$ has a single corner or no corner.
-In particular this holds if $M$ is atoroidal. \end{lemma}

-\begin{proof} This is the exact statement of Lemma 4.5 of \cite{Fe7}, except that the hypothesis there is that the flow $\Phi$ is bounded.
-The bounded hypothesis (see Definition 1.1 of \cite{Fe7}) means that the cardinality of any set of pairwise freely homotopic periodic orbits of $\Phi$ is bounded and $\Phi$ is not orbitally equivalent to a suspension.
-The bounded hypothesis definitely does not follow from the hypothesis of this lemma $-$ for example consider an $\rrrr$-covered Anosov flow in $M$ hyperbolic.
-However, what is used in the proof of Lemma 4.5 of \cite{Fe7}, is the weaker property that the set of leaves non separated from a leaf in $\wls$ or $\wlu$ is finite.
-If this set is not a singleton, then all leaves are periodic, left invariant by the same non trivial deck transformation see Theorem \ref{nonsep}, which ties in with the bounded hypothesis.
-Hence the same proof as the proof of Lemma 4.5 of \cite{Fe7} implies the result of this lemma.